willcollins-05/CocktailDbSite/ReadMe.md

 ## Running the project locally
 ___
 ### Environment Variables
-Set up the user secrets in the CocktailDbSite.Infrastructure by doing the following in the terminal.
+Set up the user secrets in the CocktailDbSite.Client by doing the following in the terminal.
 ```
 cd CocktailDbSite.Client
 dotnet user-secrets init
-dotnet user-secrets set "CONNECTION_STRING" "{YOUR CONNECTION STRING HERE}"
+dotnet user-secrets set "ConnectionStrings:DefaultConnection" "{YOUR CONNECTION STRING HERE}"
 ```
 Doing this creates a secrets.json file that will secure your personal connection string, keeping it out of version control.